 There are multiple ways to run CHKDSK in Windows 10, even when your PC doesn't seem to be working.
 If you have to repair your Windows 10 hard drive in an emergency, CHKDSK might be the answer.

-Here are three CHKDSK options you can try:
+There are several ways to check your hard drive for errors in Windows 10.
+Here are three Windows 10 CHKDSK options you can try:

 Run CHKDSK from your computer

-You can use the CHKDSK utility from within Windows, and it'll scan your drive for errors.
+You can use the check disk utility from within Windows, and it'll scan your drive for errors.
 Here’s how to run CHKDSK in Windows 10:

 Type chkdsk in the search box in your taskbar.